 6. Cull your collection

-The more you have to move, the more it will cost you, so be very ruthless when culling your belongings.
-If you have stacks of clothes you never wear, then donate them to charity before you move to your new home.
-If you are holding onto boxes of old magazines that you never open, get rid of them.
+The more you have to move, the more it will cost you, so be ruthless when culling your belongings.
+Donate clothes you'll never wear to charity and get rid of boxes of old magazines.
 If you’ve got lots of things to cull, then have a yard sale and make money by selling your old stuff.
-By moving less, you’ll not only help save money on your move, you’ll also save time packing and unpacking, and have more space in your new pad.
+This will help save money on your move, save time on packing and unpacking and give you more space in your new pad.

 7. Be organised before moving day

-If you’re hiring a van or removalists, you will pay for every minute you have the van or removalists.
-This means that every minute wasted packing boxes or wrapping up items in bubble wrap will cost you money.
-Plan ahead and be organised by having everything packed and ready to go the night before your move, then all you’ll need to do is load your stuff into the van – not waste time fussing with last minute packing.
+If you’re hiring removalists, you're paying for every minute of their time.
+Plan ahead and be organised by having everything packed and ready to go the night before your move.
+Then all you’ll need to do is load your stuff into the van without wasting time fussing with last minute packing.

 8. Don some rubber gloves

 If you’re on a budget and moving out of a rented home, you’ll need to ensure it’s clean in order to get your bond back.
-Many renters choose to hire professional cleaners, but at $30 or more an hour, professional cleaning can be costly.
+Many renters choose to hire professional cleaners but this can be costly.
 Choose to spend a day cleaning the place yourself and you’ll save money on cleaning fees.

 You may need to make some home appliance and furniture purchases on a credit card.
 If you don’t currently have one, pick up a prepaid Everyday Mastercard®1 for those transactions where cash payment isn’t an option.

 10. If you value it, insure it